aragon/connect/docs/connectors-reference/voting-app.md

 ## Connector API

-To create a new instance of the connector, you need the specific Voting app address and the subgraph URL:
+To create a new instance of the connector, you need the specific Voting app address and the Subgraph URL:

 ```javascript
 import { Voting } from '@aragon/connect-thegraph-voting'